hci-gnomex/gnomex/README_INSTALL.txt

 To run GNomEx from a secure web-site (https:), rebuild GNomEx, modify the orion configuration, and set up a server certificate.

+1. Checkout the GNomEx source code from the SourceForge SVN repository (https://gnomex.svn.sourceforge.net/svnroot/gnomex) to /path/to/gnomex

-1. Rebuild GNomEx to enforce that only secure connections are allowed.
+2. Rebuild GNomEx to enforce that only secure connections are allowed.

    a.
-Edit the source file /path/to/GNomEx_$VERSION/gnomex/src/hci/gnomex/constants/Constants.java
+Edit the source file /path/to/gnomex/src/hci/gnomex/constants/Constants.java
       - Set the following constant to false public static final boolean            REQUIRE_SECURE_REMOTE           = false;
    b.
 Recompile GNomEx (see detailed instructions 'Build Instructions').

-2. Modify the Orion configuration:
+3. Modify the Orion configuration:

    a.
 Modify /path/to/orion/config/server.xml
       - Uncomment <web-site path="./secure-web-site.xml" />